Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 The polyostotic form usually becomes apparent before age 10, whereas detection of the monostotic form depends upon which bone is affected.

-Symptoms of fibrous dysplasia in the skull or facial bones may include head or facial deformities, along with pain and swelling.
+Symptoms of fibrous dysplasia in the skull or facial bones may include head, skull, or facial deformities, along with pain and swelling.

 At UPMC, the preferred surgical treatment for fibrous dysplasia of the skull base is the Endoscopic Endonasal Approach (EEA).
 Although fibrous dysplasia is irreversible, the Endoscopic Endonasal Approach allows surgeons to remove the scar tissue.
 This innovative, minimally invasive technique uses the nose and nasal cavities as natural corridors to access hard-to-reach or previously inoperable fibrous dysplasias.